cmuehlich/CommonroadWrapper/README.md

 The scenarioGenerator function in /env allows to reproduce arbitrary highway environments which are preliminary constrained to straight lane settings.
 The configuration details can be chosen in env/config/.

-To generate a basic highway environment lanes:
+To generate a basic highway environment:

 1. Set the lane parameters in /env/config/scenarioConfig.yaml, the obstacle attribute is irrelevant here as the generator will only produce the scenario layout.